swarajnanda2021/MSKCC_SSL/README.md

 ### Contents

 - **A.** [Methods](https://github.com/swarajnanda2021/MSKCC_SSL/blob/main/Methods.py): A selection of self supervised learning techniques presented as torch.nn.Module objects, which are _mostly_ self-contained apart from files in [Utils](https://github.com/swarajnanda2021/MSKCC_SSL/blob/main/Utils.py).
-A special focus is placed on joint-embedding architectures (see SSL cookbook: https://arxiv.org/abs/2304.12210), althought the [Masked Autoencoder](https://arxiv.org/abs/2111.06377) is also provided.
+A special focus is placed on joint-embedding architectures (see SSL cookbook: https://arxiv.org/abs/2304.12210), although the [Masked Autoencoder](https://arxiv.org/abs/2111.06377) is also provided, more of a personal curiosity, but I think the future is joint-embedding based because it is cheaper (you are calculating losses only in the embedding state, not in the dimension of the input that is decoded from the embedding state).

 - **B.** [Encoders](https://github.com/swarajnanda2021/MSKCC_SSL/blob/main/Encoders.py): A selection of image encoder objects, which are not instantiated.
 You will need to instantiate it using the help provided subsequently in this readme.
 We have so far in our selection the basic ResNet and Vision Transformer.
 Instantiation can also be sought from at the bottom end of the code.
 For ResNet, we have provided all modifications up to ResNeXT, and for transformers, we have provided the Relative Attention module so that you may consider it a building block for hybrid architectures.